-You will be leading the discussion in a breakout room for one of the weekly topics in our Thursday class.
+You will be leading the discussion for one of the weekly topics in our Wednesday class.
 This means that you need to be extra well prepared for the week's topic to be able to facilitate the discussion (max.
 30 minutes).
-You will prepare a minimum of 3 to 5 questions about the weekly topic, and the reading material.
-You will kickstart the discussion by providing a short introduction about the topic (3 to 5 minutes) and will then lead the discussion with clear questions.
-The discussion leader needs to upload the questions for the group debate to Brightspace before the Thursday class.
+You will prepare a minimum of 3 questions about the weekly topic, and the reading material.
+You will kickstart the discussion by providing a short introduction about the topic (5 minutes) and will then lead the discussion.
+The discussion leader needs to upload the questions for the group debate to Brightspace before the Wednesday class.
 This activity will be running between weeks 2 and 12.
 Students will be enrolled at the beginning of the course.

-3. Final exam (20%)
+3. Exam (20%)

-In week 12, on Monday March 29th, you will write an exam based on the course content from weeks 1 to 12.
+In week 12, on Monday March 25th, you will write an exam based on the course content from weeks 1 to 11.
 I will provide further information on the preparation for this exam.
 The best, however, will be if you keep specific notes on essential course content throughout the lectures and readings.

-4. Research report (30%)
+4. Research Project (30%)